 For example, all motorized deployments monitored by potentiometers.

-The position of all mechanisms shall be known for all anticipated operations.
+The spacecraft shall report the current position of all mechanisms in engineering telemetry.

+1 Mechamism telemetry is provided when the relevant unit is on.

+2 This includes the final pre-flight positions of all mechanisms.

 The positions of all mechanisms shall be commanded and monitored absolutely, i.e. not commanded incrementally or monitored by relative or cyclic readings.

+Mechanisms, except the "single shot" type, shall be designed so that they cannot be driven into a non-recoverable condition.

 Thermal control

 The capability shall be provided for the ground segment to enable and disable each individual thermal control loop.